leangjia/blender_docs/trunk/blender_docs/manual/physics/forces/force_fields/introduction.rst

 Min Distance
    The distance from the object's origin, up to where the force field is effective with full strength.
-   If you have a falloff of 0 this parameter will have no effect, because the field is effective with full strength up to *Max Distance* (or the infinity).
+   If you have a falloff of 0 this parameter will have no effect, because the field is effective with full strength up to *Max Distance* (or infinite).
    Shown by an additional circle around the object.
 Max Distance
-   Makes the force field affect other objects only within a specified maximum radius (shown by an additional circle around the object).
+   Specifies the maximum radius in which the force field affect other objects within (shown by an additional circle around the object).